 Even though I didn't end up meeting my future husband in Cuba, I'll never forget my first trip there.
 As a Canadian, I debated whether or not to reveal my American origin.
 Bay of Pigs, a travel ban and blockade of Cuba, and other Cold War-era incidents and events all contributed to the tense atmosphere of the time.

-Seriously, I have never met a single Cuban who has reacted negatively to my being American.
+You can relax; I have never encountered a single Cuban who, upon finding out I am American, has shown any hostility.
 The only response I've gotten is curiosity about why I'm in Cuba and whether or not I like it.

 Cuba has put forth considerable effort, and it shows, in its efforts to boost tourism and increase the number of visitors from EVERY country.
 It is my firm conviction that all American tourists to Cuba will enjoy complete safety during their stay.

-Why doesn't the government Will I be under constant surveillance and monitoring?
+Is the government involved, too?
+Will I be under constant surveillance and monitoring?
 Is It Dangerous to Visit Cuba?

-This is a common worry voiced by those considering a trip to Cuba, but the short answer is still "no." No one will keep tabs on you or question why you're in Cuba if you're just a tourist there.
+It's a common worry among those considering a trip to Cuba, but the short answer is no. No one will keep tabs on you or question why you're in Cuba if you're just a tourist there.